 On March 31, 2022, the US Securities and Exchange Commission (SEC) published SEC Staff Accounting Bulletin (SAB) No. 121.
-SAB 121, which adds Section FF to SAB Topic 5, reflects SEC staff interpretive guidance about how entities (see Applicability) should account for an obligation to 'safeguard' digital assets held for others.
-It also outlines disclosures the SEC staff expect entities with these obligations to provide in their SEC filings.
+SAB 121, which added Section FF to SAB Topic 5, reflects SEC staff interpretive guidance about how entities (see Applicability) should account for an obligation to 'safeguard' digital assets.
+It also outlines disclosures the SEC staff expects entities with these obligations to provide in their SEC filings.

-Since the SAB's issuance, questions have arisen, and continue to arise, as preparers, practitioners and other stakeholders work to implement and apply it as intended.
-This Hot Topic provides our views, informed in part by informal post-issuance discussions with the SEC staff, about many of those practice questions.
+Since the SAB's issuance, questions have arisen, and continue to arise, as preparers, practitioners and other stakeholders apply it.
+This Hot Topic provides our views, informed in part by consultations and other informal discussions with the SEC staff, about many of those practice questions.

-Given the newness of the SAB and the extent and evolutionary nature of ongoing discussions in practice and with the SEC staff and others about its application, our views may evolve and we will likely continue to develop guidance about additional questions not yet addressed herein.
-We will provide future updates to address those developments as they occur; given the judgment frequently involved in applying the SAB, we encourage entities to discuss their specific facts and circumstances with their auditors and accounting advisors.
+The SAB is now more than two years old.
+Despite this, new scenarios potentially subject to the SAB continue to emerge and practice continues to evolve around its application.
+Because of this, our views may continue to evolve and we will likely continue to develop guidance about additional questions not yet addressed herein.
+We will continue to provide future updates to address those developments as they occur.
+Given the judgment frequently involved in applying the SAB, we encourage entities to discuss their specific facts and circumstances with their auditors and accounting advisors.